Spellbinders: Synopsis

 Kim Vespa and her family move to Salem from Chicago.
-On her first day she meets neighbour Chad Barrow, who tells her she'll be fine in school - as long as she isn't a nerd or a 'wick'.
+On her first day she meets neighbour Chad Barrow, who tells her she'll be fine in school - as long as she is not a nerd or a 'wick'.
 Her first day at school is rough; she is attacked by an air elemental, but is saved by two wicks, Mink and Liza Beth.
 Later at home, she is attacked by a wall.
 After the wall attacks her Kim discovers that she can talk to ghosts when she spirit-walks and accidentally summons a horde of ghosts.
 One of the ghosts tells her that she has to weld the Salem covens into a single unit, a Seven.
 Another ghost warns her 'not to go to the pillar'.
 At a science class, the bunsen burners explode and the lab catches fire.
 Kim saves herself by making a mora poultice that smothers the fire.
 Chad asks her to go to a party; when he asks her about her parents, she mentions that she is adopted.
 The Salem witches reason that if Kim is adopted, she may be one of them.
 On the night of the party, they secretly guard her against all forms of magical attack.

 At the party, the lights go out and someone attacks Kim with a knife.
 Realising they have not protected Kim against physical attack, the Salem witches rush to the party just in time to see Kim running from a wolf-monster.
 Shapeshifter Renata changes into another wolf creature, and the two fight until the thing sees the rest of the witches arriving, turns into a flock of birds and flies away.
 The Salem witches drag Kim away from the party before the police arrive, and explain the secret history of the witch families of Salem - they are descendants of refugees from 'somewhere else' who came to Salem fleeing the Thief, an occult being.
 They brought an artifact called the Pillar of Smoke with them, and certain families can work certain kinds of magic.
 When they offer to take her to the Pillar, Kim declines on the grounds that the ghost told her not to.
 She goes home, to discover that something trashed her sculpture tools.
 Meanwhile, Chad is revealed as the one from the party who tried to kill Kim.